Hybrid Working in the Tech Sector: What Will It Look Like?

 Hybrid Working: The Considerations

-In a recent report by eir Business and Evros Technology Group, the overall thoughts on the return to work were mixed:
+In a recent report, the overall thoughts on the return to work were mixed:

 - 21% said they will never return to the pre-pandemic model of only office-based working.

 - 39% said they were looking to implement a hybrid working model for their business.

 - 40% said that they were looking to return to the office as normal.

 And as the discussion continues, more considerations are started to be factored in.

 As many of us have seen over the past year or so, hybrid working carries with it many benefits.
 However, allowances need to be made for some of the imbalances and issues that might arise as time goes on.